-To remove a DNS server from the page, click the Delete icon () in the line of the address.
-When all needed settings are configured, click the APPLY button.
+To remove a DNS server from the page, click the Delete icon (\) in the line of the address.

 DDNS

 On the Advanced / DDNS page, you can define parameters of the DDNS service, which allows associating a domain name with dynamic IP addresses.